MrQR-me/docs/Form_Submitting.md

 * Clicking on an embedded MrQR Code link on a web page
 * Tapping an NFC tag programmed with the MrQR Code link

-All of these methods will direct your web browser to the Item's landing page.
+All of these methods will direct your web browser to the Item page.

-All MrQR Items are protected and access to the information and Forms can only be gained once a User has accepted an invitation to a Site or has an access request approved.
+You will be able to view the items content and if the the site owner allows you will be able to access the items forms.

+You will be asked to request access If the site owner restricts access to the items forms.

 ## MrQR Code
 {: .text-purple-000 }